cse412-21sp/politics-in-social-media/README.md

 Jonathan Beaubien: Partisan percentage map, big players visualization concept, summary for project video for first visualizations.

+Bryce Park: Guess scroller, wording based on source and message type word cloud, bias based on source nad message type

 ## Project Proposal Abstract

 Society has shifted more toward online interactions and as a result political communications on social media have become increasingly prevalent.
 Just as the rhetoric from speeches and rallies can be analyzed, so too can online social media posts.
 Our goal is to investigate how US social media posts are utilized on platforms like Facebook and Twitter to convey both partisan and neutral messages, and if a politician’s age, party, government position or geographic location are correlated with these different tones.
 To address these questions, we anticipate using visualization techniques that emphasize comparative analysis such as word maps, pie charts, and color coded geographical maps to demonstrate our analysis.
 We will also use interaction techniques such as gamification that require the viewer to predict whether words are more neutral or partisan to increase engagement.

 ## Getting Started